-Dozens of municipal authorities in the Netherlands and abroad work with Parkius’ Redline solution.
+More than 50 municipal authorities and semi-government institutions in the Netherlands and abroad work with Parkius’ Redline solution.
 Further expansion outside the Netherlands is expected as of 2021.

 History of Parkius